 The sound was an even more mixed bag.
 There was one song in the game that felt perfect.
 It started out with chip tune synth and was followed with distorted guitar.
 It felt like an exemplary song for defending your base.
 But then the rest of the soundtrack felt completely different.
 Some were bouncy and child-like, and they all played on a loop.
 After a few stages it felt like I heard the whole soundtrack three times over.

 Wrench in the Gears

 Assault on Metaltron has the makings of being a very fun tower defence game.
 The gameplay is easy to understand and some of the level designs really require skilled planning to nab the “perfect”.
-While I found it impossible to beat the game, the level generator still gives the player ways to play, even if the end is unattainable.
-Ultimately, I was let down by this game, even though there were bright spots here and there.
+Even after the main campaign is finished, there are still the endless challenges, making this a pretty hefty package for the price.

 - Easy to play